 - Caring for and enabling someone who abuses drugs or alcohol

-While the person experiencing codependency chooses to provide care for others, he or she may also resent those people and label them as “needy.”
-He or she may feel trapped in the role of caregiver, even though that role provides a sense of importance and an escape from working on personal issues.
+While the person experiencing codependency chooses to provide care for others, they may also resent those people and label them as “needy.”
+They may feel trapped in the role of caregiver, even though that role provides a sense of importance and an escape from working on personal issues.
 On the other hand, some people claim to enjoy the caregiving role, when in reality, they are trying to hide the fact that they are chronically unhappy.

 People with codependency may also experience clinical depression, chronic anxiety, and/or drug or alcohol addiction.
 Addiction can develop as a way to avoid difficult emotions or to feel a sense of belonging with a partner who is addicted to drugs or alcohol.

-In addition, survivors of sexual abuse may never develop their own sense of sexual identity and satisfaction, always putting the needs of a sexually manipulative and controlling partner first.
+In addition, survivors of sexual abuse may never develop their own sense of sexual identity and satisfaction, always putting the needs of a partner first, even when this partner may be sexually manipulative and/or controlling.

 “Codependency can be difficult to change alone as codependent behaviors are often learned early on and reinforced over many years.
 Resolving codependency can improve relationships, decrease anxiety and depression, and improve self-esteem,” Erica Holtz, a Huntingdon Valley, Pennsylvania marriage and family therapist, said.